zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/05-cluster-link-overview.md

     - S3_Ping
     - Rackspace_Ping

     If you aren't sure which one to choose, use TCPPing.
-The rest of these steps use TCPPing
+The rest of these steps use TCPPing.

 3. Extract the `tcp.xml` file from `$LIFERAY.HOME/osgi/marketplace/Liferay Foundation - Liferay Portal - Impl.lpkg/com​.​liferay​.​portal​.​cluster​.​multiple​-​[version].​jar/lib​/​jgroups​-​[version].​Final​.​jar/tcp.xml` to a location accessible to DXP, such as a folder called `jgroups` in the DXP web application's `WEB-INF/classes` folder.